Table of Contents (click to expand)

 That’s why a modem is named as such, because it both modulates and demodulates signals.

 It is important to note that you don’t necessarily require a standalone modem to link to the Internet; you can also do that by directly plugging in the Ethernet cable in your computer.
-Most modern computers have a small inbuilt modem that draws power from the motherboard.
+Modern computers come equipped with Ethernet ports and Wi-Fi adapters, which connect directly to a router or modem without needing a built-in modem of their own.

 This depends on your ISP and how it provides broadband connectivity to its users.
 Your ISP may provide you an ethernet cable that plugs directly into your computer and helps it communicate with the network digitally, without needing a modem to switch back and forth between analog and digital signals.